 Herndon's Town Manager Arthur Anselene has announced plans to retire February 28, 2017, following four decades of service to the town.
 Anselene joined the town staff in 1976 as Director of Parks and Recreation, a position he held for 30 years.
-Under his leadership, on Metro's Silver Line, slated to open in 2020.
-Anselene also provided careful financial stewardship during the nation-wide recession in 2008-09 which helped to maintained the town's AAA bond ratings.
+Under his leadership, the department grew from a single-employee operation into a comprehensive parks and recreation system to include eleven parks and the flagship Herndon Community Center.
+In 2007, Anselene was promoted to the town's top administrative post.
+During his tenure, the town developed a plan for transit-oriented development near the Herndon station on Metro's Silver Line, slated to open in 2020.
+Anselene also provided careful financial stewardship during the nationwide recession in 2008-09 which helped to maintained the town's AAA bond ratings.
 Mayor Lisa Merkel said an Interim Town Manager will be appointed shortly, and the town will embark on a national search for Anselene's replacement.